freeletics/RxRedux/README.md

 This means `Reducer` knows how to react on `LoadPageAction` to compute the new state (showing progress indicator at the bottom of the list).
 Please note that the state has changed (highlighted in green) which results in also changing the UI (progress indicator at the end of the list).

-6. Once `loadNextPageSideEffect` got the result back from backend the side effect emits a new `PageLoadedAction`.
+6. Once `loadNextPageSideEffect` gets the result back from backend, the side effect emits a new `PageLoadedAction`.
 This Action contains a "payload" - the loaded data.

 ```kotlin